gijit/gi/README.md

 2018 Jan 29 update
 -------
-What is left to do: pointers, interfaces. go-routines and channels.
+What is left to do: pointers, interfaces, go-routines and channels.
 The channels and go-routines will just wrap the existing go runtime functionality, using reflection and Luar.